IRS Tax Tip: How Gig Workers Can Stay on Top of Their Taxes

 - Gig economy workers have two ways to cover their income taxes:

 - Submit a new Form W-4 to their employer to have more income taxes withheld from their paycheck if they have another job as an employee.

 - Make quarterly estimated tax payments.

-It is important to make sure you are properly classified as a taxpayer, such as an employee or independent contractor.
+It is important to make sure your worker classification — employee or independent contractor, for example — is correct.
 You can use the worker classification page on IRS.gov to see how you should be classified.

 If you’re an independent contractor, you might be able to deduct business expenses, depending on the tax limits and rules.
 So it’s also important to keep records of your business expenses as well as your income.

 - Ways You Can Lose Your Social Security Benefits

 - Do You Have a Tax Question?
 Ask a Tax Pro

 - The 10 Best Cash Back Credit Cards for 2023

 - 6 Reasons Why You Shouldn't Procrastinate on Your Taxes